 Masa Israel offers young Jews the opportunity to make a difference in Israel, and the educational and social support to help smooth the cross-cultural transition.
-Teaching Fellows is only one of Masa Israel’s more than 200 work, volunteer and study programs, and it’s one of countless invaluable Israel experiences supported by the Federation movement’s new youth engagement initiative, JQuest.
+Teaching Fellows is only one of Masa Israel’s more than 200 work, volunteer and study programs, and it’s one of countless invaluable Israel experiences supported by Federation’s new youth engagement initiative, JQuest.

 Soon Josh found himself immersed in Israeli life, balancing 20 hours of teaching English to underprivileged students in Ashdod with four hours of ulpan (intensive Hebrew classes) a week.

 At first, adjusting to life in Israel was a challenge.
-He struggled to communicate at school and around the city using his very basic Hebrew.
+He struggled to communicate around the city and at school using only basic Hebrew.
 But gradually, he picked up enough of the language to get around comfortably.
 He also applied his new skills to his teaching, even starting a pen pal program connecting his sixth grade students with his American friends.

 Josh’s students taught him more about Hebrew than he could have learned on his own, joking and exchanging common phrases and expressions.
 One even invited him home for a Moroccan-style Shabbat dinner with family.
 For a language enthusiast like Josh, it was a dream.

 “Being away from home was hard,” he says, “but I really felt like an Israeli when I was there, and when my family got to come see me and hear me speak Hebrew.”